dolthub/lambdabats/lambdabats/README.md

 How It Works
 ------------

-`lambdabats` works with an alread-provisioned Lambda function that contains all the dependencies of the `bats` tests.
+`lambdabats` works with an already provisioned Lambda function that contains all the dependencies of the `bats` tests.
 When you invoke it, it:

 1) Builds `dolt` in the same repository as the tests are in.